 Dr Ling Yang

-- Female reproductive history and risks of cancer and cardiovascular diseases in a prospective cohort study of 300,000 Chinese women Research Group
+- Female reproductive history and risks of cancer and other diseases in a prospective cohort study of 300,000 Chinese women

 - Clinical Trial Service Unit